leonardodalinky/pywmapi/README.md

 * auction entry
   * [ ] get info about auction by auction id
   * [ ] get auction bids by auction id

-Feel free to make any issue or PR! 😊

 ## Installation